subatomicERROR/iamyashramteke/README.md

-# My Personal Portfolio Website
+# Yash Ramteke's Portfolio Website

 <!--
-IMPORTANT: After running this script, you need to:
+IMPORTANT: After running this script and before your first 'git add/commit' if you haven't already:
-1. Take a screenshot of your website.
+1. Take a high-quality screenshot of your website.
 2. Save it as 'screenshot.png' (or a similar name) inside the 'docs/' directory.
-3. If you use a different filename or path, update the 'src' attribute below.
+3. If you use a different filename or path, update the 'src' attribute in the markdown below.
 Example: ![Website Screenshot](./docs/screenshot.png)
 -->
 ![Website Screenshot](./docs/screenshot.png)